Os Sertões: Synopsis

 Influenced by theories like positivism and social Darwinism from the end of the 19th century, Cunha discussed the forming of a new Brazilian republican nation and also its racial composition and its promising future of progress and civilization.

-The book is originally divided into three parts: 1) "A Terra" (the land), which portrays the northeastern backland and the physical setting of the war.
-2) "O Homem" (the man), exposes the land’s inhabitants and their race composition, explaining the individual by its phenotype and emphasizing the opposition between the coast and the backlands men.
-Here da Cunha utilizes much of the racial and psychiatric theories then in vogue to explain the backwardness and "objectified insanity" of the sertanejos.
-3) "A Luta" (the fight), which narrates the conflict between the republican army and the sertanejos who, despite being considered "racially degenerate", succeed in winning many battles, even though they lost the war.
+The book is originally divided into three parts: 1) "A Terra" (The Land), which portrays the northeastern backland and the physical setting of the war.
+2) "O Homem" (The Man) exposes the land's inhabitants and their race composition, explaining the individual by its phenotype and emphasizing the opposition between the coast and the backlands men.
+Here Cunha utilizes much of the racial and psychiatric theories then in vogue to explain the backwardness and "objectified insanity" of the sertanejos.
+3) "A Luta" (The Rebellion), which narrates the conflict between the republican army and the sertanejos who, despite being considered "racially degenerate", succeed in winning many battles, even though they lost the war.

-Throughout the book, da Cunha seems to have sympathy for the oppressed sertanejos and to doubt the progress and modernity of republican ideals.
+Throughout the book, Cunha seems to have sympathy for the oppressed sertanejos and to doubt the progress and modernity of republican ideals.
 Through their conflict with the Canudos commune, the forces of modernity and progress are revealed to be just as irrational as their supposedly "uncivilized" opponents and the legitimacy of the republic is shaken at its foundations.
 Os Sertões is considered one of the most important Brazilian works from this historical period, an effort to represent the nation as a totality.
-Despite its outdated scientific and historical ideas, da Cunha's book is a cornerstone of Brazilian literary and political culture.
+Despite its outdated scientific and historical ideas, Cunha's book is a cornerstone of Brazilian literary and political culture.

 Legacy

 In 1981, a literary retelling of the War of Canudos was written by Peruvian novelist Mario Vargas Llosa as The War of the End of the World.
-Vargas Llosa dedicated this novel to da Cunha and included him as a prominent character in the novel.
+Vargas Llosa dedicated this novel to Cunha and included him as a prominent character in the novel.